 The Haier 4kg Sensor Vented Dryer is a practical option for individuals.
 With its sensor drying feature and reverse tumble action, this dryer ensures efficient and gentle drying while reducing clothes tangling.
 The sensor drying feature of the Haier dryer is a notable attribute, as it prevents over-drying and under-drying of your clothes.
 This technology helps maintain the quality and longevity of your garments while optimising energy efficiency.

-On the downside, its energy rating of 2 stars means that the Haier dryer isn't as energy-efficient as higher-rated models like the Samsung Pump Dryer.
-Still, it offers good convenience and features with sensor drying, reverse tumble action, and flexible venting options.
+On the downside, the Haier dryer's energy rating of 2 stars means it isn't as energy-efficient as higher-rated models like the Samsung Pump Dryer.
+Still, it offers good convenience and features, such as sensor drying, reverse tumble action, and flexible venting options.

 Pros